 - A quite flexible and relaxed work schedule.
 Usually you’d work 5 days a week for around 6-8 hours a day (depending on the schedule of the Program Manager) – You’ll have the weekends off and be able to explore the Osa Peninsula and Costa Rica!

-- We find an amazing host family for you, where you’ll be staying and receive 2-3 meals a day.
+- We find an amazing host family for you, where you’ll be staying and receive 3 meals a day.
 You will only have to pay for your host family stay, the costs are 149 USD per week.
-We may also be able to organize an apartment for you, and you’ll only have to pay around 250 USD per month for rent, and cook your own meals.
-We will discuss your options during your sign up process – depending on your length of stay you may choose a host family stay or your own apartment.
+You won’t have to pay the first week’s sign up fee as a GLV intern, just the weekly fee to cover your accommodation and food in a host family.

 - Fun and “Pura Vida” work environment attitude.
 We believe that it should always be fun to work at GLV !